mikejac/node-red-contrib-google-smarthome/docs/local_fulfillment.md

   port you chose).
 E.g. run `curl -X POST http://192.168.178.25:13002/smarthome`.
 It should answer with `{"error":"missing inputs"}`.
 This error message is okay, all other messages indicate connection problems with the local fulfillment service.
-- Install [Service Browser](https://play.google.com/store/apps/details?id=com.druk.servicebrowser) or a similar mDNS discovery tool on your phone.
+- If you selected mDNS, install [Service Browser](https://play.google.com/store/apps/details?id=com.druk.servicebrowser) or a similar mDNS discovery tool on your phone.
 It must find a service named "_nodered-google._tcp.".
 Tap on it, then tap again on "nodered" to see the details.
 Check if the IP address and port are correct.
 - If Service Browser lists the "nodered" service with an additional domain, check the configuration files /etc/hostname